Clinical Evaluation Overview

 • Additional Fees for paid scientific Literature.
 The prices may vary between 150-350 USD

 • Complete activities are done in the cloud.
-Consultants/Clinical writers travel to clients located limited to emergency only.
+Clinical evaluation report consultants or writers travel to clients located limited to emergency only.

 • The above fees are for each clinical significance (Clinical Indication) of the medical device.